coreymoore/nexus-accessibility/AI_CONTEXT_RULES.md

 - **All interactive elements must be keyboard accessible**
 - **Proper focus management:** Use `tabindex` appropriately
-- **Live regions:** Do not use ARIA live regions (e.g., `aria-live`, `aria-atomic`, `aria-relevant`) in tooltips injected into inspected pages, as this can disrupt or override the accessibility tree and interfere with the host page's screen reader experience.
+- **Live regions:** Do not use ARIA live regions (e.g., `aria-live`, `aria-atomic`, `aria-relevant`) in inspectors injected into inspected pages, as this can disrupt or override the accessibility tree and interfere with the host page's screen reader experience.
 Live regions are only permitted in extension-controlled UI surfaces such as the popup, options page, or other overlays that are not injected into the inspected page.
 Always ensure live regions are scoped to extension UI and never modify or compete with the accessibility semantics of the page that is being inspected.

 ### 3.3 Testing Functions